ssvlabs/gitbook-docs/docs/based-applications/developers/based-application-depvelopment.md

 # Based Application Development

-This guide outlines the steps for based applications developers looking to build on the bApps platform.
+This guide outlines the steps for based applications developers looking to build on the Based Applications platform.

+## 0. Developing a Based Application Middleware smart contract

+The `BAppManager` smart contract developed by SSV Labs accepts registrations of BApps that implement a specific interface.
+This is outlined [in this dedicated page](./smart-contracts/based-app-middleware-example.md), that also provides a simple example.

-## 1. Creating and Configuring a bApp
+## 1. Configuring and Registering the bApp

 1. **Define core attributes**:
 - `bApp`: a unique 20-byte EVM address that uniquely identifies the bApp.
 - `tokens`:  A list of ERC-20 tokens to be used in the bApp's security mechanism.
-For the native ETH token, use the special address [`0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE`](https://github.com/ssvlabs/based-applications/blob/92a5d3d276148604e3fc087c1c121f78b136a741/src/BasedAppManager.sol#L62).
+For the native ETH token, use the special address [`0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE`](https://github.com/ssvlabs/based-applications/blob/main/src/BasedAppManager.sol#L62).
 - `sharedRiskLevels`: a list with $\beta$ values, one for each token, representing the bApp's tolerance for risk (token over-usage).
 2. **Optional Non-Slashable Validator Balance**: If the bApp uses non-slashable validator balance, it should be configured off-chain, in the bApp's network.
-3. **Register the bApp**: Use the [`registerBApp`](https://github.com/ssvlabs/based-applications/blob/92a5d3d276148604e3fc087c1c121f78b136a741/src/BasedAppManager.sol#L249) function of the smart contract:
+3. **Register the bApp**: Use the [`registerBApp`](https://github.com/ssvlabs/based-applications/blob/main/src/BasedAppManager.sol#L249) function of the smart contract:
 ```javascript
 function registerBApp(
    address bApp,